-- There are 2 local green space policies proposed in the Draft LGSP.
-LGS1 sets out policy in respect of Development on a Local Green Spaces, LGS2 includes policy in respect enhancements on local green spaces. - Initial policies were drafted in April 2018 and updated in September 2018 following internal consultation.
-These were subject to initial sustainability appraisal in September 2018.
-The policies have been further consulted on in October 2018 and limited changes have been made to the policies following this appraisal.
+- 6.1 There are 2 local green space policies proposed in the Draf LGSP.
+LGS1 sets out policy in respect of Development on a Local Green Spaces, LGS2 includes policy in respect enhancements on local green spaces. - 6.2 Initial policies were drafted in April 2018 and updated in September 2018 following internal consultation.
+These were subject to initial sustainability appraisal in September 2018 and limited changes have been made to the policies following this appraisal.
 A summary of the likely effects of the policies included in the Draft Plan is set out in Figure 6.1 below.
 Appendix 2 includes the detailed wording of policies included in LGSP and detailed appraisals that should be read alongside this chapter of the SA report.